 This newest feature on the NIH Senior Health website has tips on talking with their doctor.
 Topics include how to prepare for a doctor visit, what to ask, what information to provide, and how to understand what the doctor says.

 You may also find the FDA’s “My Medicine Record” to be a handy online tool.
 My Medicine Record can be found at www.fda.gov/drugs/resourcesforyou/ucm079489.htm.
 Save it to your computer and keep it updated.
 Keep a printed copy with you at all times.
 Print it out and share it when you visit your doctors, pharmacists, or other health professionals.
 Communicating with healthcare providers about all prescription and non-prescription medications, vitamins and herbal supplements is critical to your health.
 It helps assure medicines are given and used correctly.

 Consumers who are informed can manage their personal health and work with their healthcare professionals to make the best decisions.
 Knowing the best websites for quality health information is important for consumers.
 Some of the most reliable online health resources include:

 National Institutes of Health

 - The West Virginia University School of Pharmacy’s Center for Drug and Health Information (HTip) gives personalized answers about medications, web resources, and health conditions.

 - Women will find helpful information tailored to their needs at WomensHealth.gov.

 - The U.S. Department of Health and Human Services has the latest news for consumers on all health topics.

 Not all online resources are reliable.
 Avoid websites that sell products or services.
 They will have web addresses with ".com", and may contain information that is incomplete or incorrect.
 Incorrect information can be dangerous and harmful to your health.

-To learn more about ways WVU Extension uses trusted research and local experts to empower citizens to improve their health, contact the WVU Extension Service .
+To learn more about ways WVU Extension uses trusted research and local experts to empower citizens to improve their health, contact WVU Extension.